maureennaval/TLOU/README.md

 # TLOU
-Interactive text-based adventure game based on The Last of Us by Naughty Dog
+An interactive text-based adventure game written in prolog that takes the player on a journey surviving a post-apocalyptic world.
+The plot is based on The Last of Us by Naughty Dog.

-Created by: Maureen Naval

-Written in: Prolog

-History: Originally a map-based Principles of Computer Science assignment turned into a bigger project.